jeremytammik/forgefader/README.md

 Once the mesh has been added, it in turn calls `rayTraceToFindWalls` to create a bitmap representing the signal attenuation to be displayed by a custom shader.

+## Adding Custom Geometry to the Forge Viewer

+When debugging any kind of geometrical programming task, it is of utmost importance to be able to comfortably visualise the situation.

+In this app, I adding threee different kinds of geomtry dynamically to model dispalyed by the Forge viewer:

+- Points and lines representing the top face of the floor and the picked source point.
+- A mesh representing the top face of the floor to be equipped with a custom shader and offset slighly above and away from the floor element surface.
+- Points and lines representing the raytracing rays.

+Three example screen snapshots illustrate what I mean.

 Display points and lines for debugging using `drawVertex` and `drawLine`:

 ![Line and vertex debug markers](img/line_vertex_debug_marker_300.png "Line and vertex debug markers")